 Typically, it’s easy to set up direct deposit for employees.
 Here’s how to do it.

 For most small businesses, the best option for direct deposit is a payroll service.
 That’s because payroll services calculate the amount you must pay employees per pay period, so they’re in the best position to execute those payments.
-Although you can set up direct deposit through your bank, choosing the right payroll service offers your business additional features and functionality that greatly benefit its everyday operations.
+Although you can set up direct deposit through your bank, choosing the right payroll service offers your business additional features and functionality that benefit greatly its everyday operations.

 To deposit wages directly into your employees’ bank accounts, you’ll need each employee’s bank account number, routing number and bank name.
 You’ll also need to know whether you’re depositing to a checking or savings account.
-You can either seek this information from your employees or have them add it to your payroll software themselves if your payroll service allows.
+You can either seek this information from your employees or have them add it to your payroll software themselves if your payroll service allows it.

 In addition to employee banking information, you’ll need to obtain authorization.
 To do so, have your employees complete and sign an authorization form.
 You can usually customize these forms to your business, but no matter how they appear, they should permit you to pay wages electronically.

 If your employees didn’t add their information directly to your payroll software, now’s the time to do so.
 Note that if you’ve gone the bank route instead of using payroll services, you should start by compiling all your employees’ information in your accounting software.
 You can then export it all to a single Nacha file to send to your bank.
-Alternatively, just as with payroll software, manual addition is possible.
+Alternatively, as with payroll software, manual addition is possible.

 Determine whether you’ll pay your employees weekly, biweekly, bimonthly or monthly.
 If you’re switching from paper checks to direct deposit, make the change with enough time to get direct deposit running by your next pay date.
 The process typically takes seven to 10 business days to finalize.
 You should also confirm with your payroll service that your direct deposit services won’t interrupt or alter your typical pay schedule.